mega6453/AppiumWizard/README.md

 * <a href="https://www.flaticon.com/free-icons/plugin" title="plugin icons">Plugin icons created by prettycons - Flaticon</a>
 * <a href="https://www.flaticon.com/free-icons/log" title="log icons">Log icons created by juicy_fish - Flaticon</a>

+## NOTE
+Appium Wizard is in it's early stage of development.
+So,expect
+* Unhandled exceptions
+* Crashes
+* Performance issues
+* Reliability issues

+The above issues are expected in Appium Wizard software and not in your mobile app under test.

+PLEASE CREATE AN ISSUE UNDER ISSUES SECTION(WITH LOGS FROM APPIUM WIZARD->HELP->OPEN LOGS FOLDER), IF YOU ARE OBSERVING ANY ISSUE WHICH WILL HELP TO IMPROVE THE QUALITY OF APPIUM WIZARD.
+THANKS !

 ## License

 This project is dual-licensed under the MIT and GPL 3.0 licenses.